Jyothi181/Buffer-and-XOR-Layout/README.md

 # Table of Contents

-Introduction
+- Introduction
-Objectives
+- Objectives
+- Project Structure
-Circuit Details
+- Circuit Details
+- Stick Diagram
+- Layer information through colour codes
+- Layer information through Monochrome Encoding
-Simulation
+- Simulation
-Results
+- Results

-# INTRODUCTION
+# Introduction
 A digital buffer/logical buffer is an electronic circuit produces the output which exactly matches the input.
 A digital buffer can be implemented in CMOS logic.

 Complementary metal–oxide–semiconductor (CMOS) is a type of MOSFET that uses complementary and symmetrical pairs of p-type and n-type MOSFETs for logic functions.
 Input is applied at the common gate of PMOS and NMOS transistors.Output is taken from the PMOS and NMOS drain.
 CMOS technology is used for constructing integrated circuit (IC) chips, including microprocessors, microcontrollers, memory chips and other digital logic circuits.
 Two important characteristics of CMOS devices are high noise immunity and low static power consumption.